What Type Of Income Is Exempted From Income Tax In Malaysia?

 1) Leave Passage

-Leave passage refers to vacation time paid for by your employer, and is divided into two categories: local and overseas.
+Vacation time paid for by your employer in two categories: local and overseas.
 You are entitled to tax exemption not exceeding three times in a year for leave passage within Malaysia, and one leave passage outside Malaysia not exceeding RM3,000.

 2) Medical and dental benefit